 First of all, if you find yourself wondering if you really need a website, try looking at it from a different angle.
 If you’re displaying your work in shows and galleries from time to time, you may be seeing some traffic wander through, looking at your art and that of your colleagues.
 And while some of those people may be just casual browsers, with no real intention of buying anything, most are probably appreciators of art, and may very well make a purchase.
 They didn’t wander in looking for petrol or a ham sandwich… so they’re already partially qualified potential buyers.

-And there, your exposure stopped.
-The only people that were aware of when and where to view your handiwork are those that either got that business card put in their hand or happened to view that magazine ad or flier.
-Word of mouth advertising won’t get you very far these days.
+And there your exposure stopped.
+The only people aware of your work are those that got that business card or happened to view that magazine ad or flier.
+Word of mouth advertising won’t get you as far these days.

-Now, imagine that your featured piece in this show is a modern sculpture of a pregnant woman.
-And you have a website, where you display a number of photographs of the piece, as well as a nice write-up on you, the mediums in which you work and what inspired you to create this particular sculpture.
+Now, imagine that your featured piece in this show is a modern sculpture of a pregnant woman and you have a website with a number of photographs of the piece, a nice bio on you the artist, the mediums you work with and the inspiration to create this particular sculpture.